About the Receiver General for Canada

 The Receiver General for Canada is the central Treasurer and Accountant of the federal government.
 Our mandate is to safeguard the integrity of the Accounts of Canada and of the Consolidated Revenue Fund, that is, all public money.

-As Receiver General for Canada, the Minister of Public Services and Procurement, the Honorable Anita Anand, is responsible for overseeing all the funds coming in and going out of government accounts, the maintenance of the Accounts of Canada and the preparation of the Public Accounts.
+As Receiver General for Canada, the Minister of Public Services and Procurement, the Honorable Filomena Tassi, is responsible for overseeing all the funds coming in and going out of government accounts, the maintenance of the Accounts of Canada and the preparation of the Public Accounts.